Do as Little as Possible for as Many as Possible

 I’m drawn to the story on two levels:

 First, Muhammad Yunus has made a difference in people’s lives.
 He has seen and filled a very real need.
-Many millions of people have benefitted from his unusual philanthropy.
+Many millions of people have benefited from his unusual philanthropy.
 His story makes me feel good and inspires me to do good.

 But it’s the unusual solution to a seemingly impossible situation that has me coming back to the story, over and over again.
 I can’t help but admire his unique approach: